ramya-create/DockersEC2Website/README.md

 ## Steps :

-1. Create a Security Group on AWS EC2 :  Allow port 80 (http) and 22 (ssh) inbound rule
+1. Create a EC instance as below
 2. Use Ubutu linux - Launch-wizard-1 security group - your own sshkey - t2.micro - spot instance
 3. Create an EC2 Instance using below provision shell script (first block) in the "USER DATA"